Wastewater virus tracking, explained calmly

 - Is OutbreakThreat a government agency?

-- No. We aggregate source-linked public notices so you can open the original publisher quickly.
-Follow your health department for mandates and your clinician for care.
+- No. We link to official agency notices so you can read the original source directly.
+Follow your local health department for mandates and your doctor for medical care.

 - How do email alerts work?

-- Paid plans let you save watch areas and receive email when new active signals match your rules.
-Browsing the map and these guides stays free.
+- Paid plans let you save watch areas and receive email when a new agency notice matches your locations and disease preferences.
+The map and alert index are always free to browse.

 Get email alerts for this topic or area